 Treasurer Ball is married to Taylor County, Kentucky native, Asa James Swan.
 The couple has one son, Levi, whose birth in 2018 made Treasurer Ball the first Kentucky constitutional officer to give birth while in office.

-As President of SFOF he is charged with leading the national organization and collaborating with like-minded state officials to promote fiscally responsible, free market principles to better impact state and federal financial policy.
+As President of SFOF, DEREK KREIFELS is charged with leading the national organization and collaborating with state officials to promote fiscally responsible, free-market principles to better impact state and federal fiscal policy.
 Kreifels is charged with ensuring that SFOF’s fiscal, operational, fundraising, marketing, and communication strategies are effectively implemented.

-Kreifels spent five years as Assistant State Treasurer of Kansas.
+Kreifels spent six years as Assistant State Treasurer of Kansas.
 As Assistant State Treasurer he also served as chief of staff - an agency head and deputy to a statewide elected official.
-He managed all aspects of the Treasurer’s office including scheduling, policy development, legislative, budgeting and personnel.
+He managed all aspects of the Treasurer’s office including scheduling, policy development, legislative, budgeting, and personnel.

-Kreifels played an integral role in working with the Kansas 529 Learning Quest program and program manager to develop annual marketing plan which includes television, radio, newsprint, collateral material and other borderless marketing initiatives.
+Kreifels played an integral role in working with the Kansas 529 Learning Quest program and program manager to develop an annual marketing plan which includes television, radio, newsprint, collateral material, and other borderless marketing initiatives.

 Kreifels continuously sought out ways to increase the use of technology in the office to reduce costs.
 He directed Emergency Preparedness Operations planning and training for the agency with exposure to FEMA, the Department of Homeland Security as well as the Kansas Department of Emergency Management.

-Kreifels has spent the last 25 years encouraging, advising and working along side various federal, state, and local leaders.
+Kreifels has spent the last 30 years encouraging, advising, and working alongside various federal, state, and local leaders.
 Before working for the public sector, Kreifels spent several years in banking.

 He attended Kansas State University, received his undergraduate degree from Wichita State University, and his Masters from Friends University in Wichita, Kansas.
 He lends his leadership to several boards and non-profits.
 He and his wife Melanie recently traveled to a remote part of Ghana, Africa, on a mission trip to attend the grand opening of a school.
 He and Melanie live in the Kansas City area.

-Carolyn Holly comes to the Smart Women Smart Money team from the Treasure Valley of Idaho after being involved with Smart Women Smart Money as its conference emcee for the past 15 years.
+CAROLYN HOLLY comes to the Smart Women Smart Money team from the Treasure Valley of Idaho after being involved with Smart Women Smart Money as its conference emcee for the past 21 years.
 Holly currently serves as Vice President of Idaho Business for Education.
 In her role, she is an instrumental part of developing meaningful relationships with business leaders to create a highly educated and skilled workforce.